realgjl/r_basic/README.md

 ### Run in a code editor, like [CodeRunner for macOS](https://coderunnerapp.com) (*not a paid AD)
 1. Open "Preference" tab (command + ","), create a new language named "R" (or not :);
-2. In the section "Run Command", write:
+2. In the section "Run Command", write your binary folder of the r environment like this:
 ```terminal
 export PATH=/Users/realgjl/miniconda3/envs/r_env/bin:"${PATH}"
 Rscript $filename